NavigationContentFooter

 Setting up MongoDB

-Adding MongoDB repository
+Adding MongoDB® repository

 Important

-You should always use the official MongoDB mongodb-org packages, to make sure you have the latest, up-to-date major and minor MongoDB releases.
+Always use the official MongoDB mongodb-org packages, to make sure you have the latest, up-to-date major and minor MongoDB releases.

 1. Connect to your Instance via SSH.